prjemian/cmd_response/doc/source/commands.rst

 ------

 :command:  ``?v``
-:returns: Returns the software version number.
+:returns: Returns the software version string.

 example:

 >>> ?v
-2
+2013-12-01

+(Actual value will be different than shown.)

 .. _get_id: